daeaston/ACI_RoCEv2/mkdocs-site/docs/lab-guides/lab2-terraform-nac/introduction-to-nac.md

 In this model, the YAML file defines what the RoCEv2 QoS policy should look like, while Netascode and Terraform act as the engine that translates that intent into actual APIC configuration:

 !!! warning "Please ensure Terraform is already installed from Lab 1"
-    If you have gone straight to this Lab without having completed Lab 1, please go straight to the 'Install Terraform' section.
+    If you have gone straight to this Lab without having completed Lab 1, please go straight to the 'Install Terraform' section from Lab 1.

 ## Next Steps